renegade27/java-dogs-logging/README.md

 Create RabbitMQ messaging system with two queues
   * One for each time the /dogs endpoints are accessed
   * One for each time the /dogs/breeds/{breed} endpoint is accessed
+  * Each message will contain the endpoint accessed, any parameters used, and the date and time of access.
+So, very similar to the information in the log.
+Note: this means a change to the MessageDetail Class - some like:
+    ```import java.io.Serializable;
+    import java.util.Date;

+    public class MessageDetail implements Serializable
+    {
+        private String text;
+        private Date dateAccessed;
+    ...
+    }

 Create a separate application that reads messages from each queue, making sure to add to the message which queue it is from before displaying to the screen.

 Stretch Goal